YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

 We didn't share the weights of the "attention gates": $$W_{g}$$.
 The reason is that we have a mix of uni- and bidirectional GRUs that use this gate and require different dimensions.

+#### Hyperparameters

+The authors of the report tell many details about hyperparameters.
+Hidden vector lengths are 75 for all layers.
+As we concatenate the hidden states of two GRUs in bidirectional, we effectively get 150 dimensional vectors.
+75 is not an even number so it could not refer to the length of the concatenated vector :) [AdaDelta optimizer](http://ruder.io/optimizing-gradient-descent/index.html#adadelta) is used to train the network with learning rate=1, $$\ro=0.95$$ and $$\epsilon=1e^{-6}$$.
+Nothing is written about the size of batches, or the way batches are sampled.
+We used batch_size=50 in our experiments to fit in 4GB GPU memory.

+We couldn't get good results with 75 hidden units.
+The models were quickly overfitting.
+We got our best results using 45 dimensional hidden states.

 #### Training